-The NHS App provides a simple and secure way to access a range of healthcare services on your smartphone or tablet.
-Developed by NHS Digital and NHS England, it is now being tested by patients at 30 GP practices across England.
-The NHS App will be rolled out gradually across England from December 2018 to patients aged 16 and over.
+The NHS App provides a simple and secure way for patients aged 13 or over to access a range of healthcare services on their smartphone or tablet.
+The app is being rolled out gradually across England, following a successful pilot.

 Features of the NHS App

-- check their symptoms using NHS 111 online and the symptom checker on the NHS website
+- check their symptoms using the health A-Z on the NHS website

-- book and manage appointments at their GP practice
+- book and manage appointments at their GP surgery

 - order their repeat prescriptions

 - register as an organ donor